gquere/gquere.github.io/sstic2020_writeup/step6.md

 La passphrase de mon export megolm est SSTIC{825145b95c18a865b78f750e153fcc1767f3954e9d629c781ef9150803f3f80
 ```

 Huh, I'm missing one byte at the end, probably because I didn't bother reversing the padding function.
-Gotta admit, I just bf'ed all 16 possibilities for the last byte until I could import the Megolm key.
+Gotta admit, I just bf'ed all 16 possibilities of the last byte until I could import the Megolm key.

 Conclusion
 ==========

 And this concludes this year's SSTIC challenge.
-There was a last very trivial step about steganography which I'm sparing the reader.
-Consider this step to be the end of the challenge :)
+There was another trivial step which involved steganography, but I'm sparing the reader of this one.
+Consider step 6 to be the end of the challenge!

 I hope you had as much fun reading my writeup as I had doing the challenge.
-Err maybe not actually ;)
+Err come to think of it, I merely hope you had fun ;)